air/configtest/README.md

 ### Test runs are your friend

 Whack a `test=True` on the end of your salt commands to do a dry run.
 The stuff that *would* happen comes up in yellow.

+Just for fun some commands will choke on this, e.g. `TypeError encountered executing pkg.refresh_db: refresh_db() takes no arguments (1 given)`.

 # Understanding States